berat-552/LibraryManagementAPI/README.md

 # LibraryManagementAPI

-A RESTful ASP.NET Core Web API for managing books and authors in a library.
+A RESTful ASP.NET Core Web API for managing books and authors in a library

 ## Features